 The Forum does not extend its membership to all NGOs, for-profit companies, or individual as it is designed to answer to the specific needs of International NGOs active in Nigeria and to act as focal point for the international civil society in Nigeria.

-The INGO Forum has the following 3-body decision making structure:
+NIF has the following three-body decision making structure:

-- INGO Forum Secretariat – consists of the Forum staff and hosted by members of the Forum on a rotational basis (every 2 years).
+- NIF Secretariat which consists of the Forum staff and headed by a Director.

-In addition, the INGO Forum functions through different Working Groups such as Humanitarian Managers WG, Advocacy WG, Finance WG, Logistics WG, HR WG and Government Engagement Committee (Ad hoc).
-These meetings allow for information exchange, serve as a platform for sharing ideas, challenges and also for tasking the Forum secretariat to follow-up issues affecting Forum members.
+In addition, NIF functions through different Working Groups (WG) such as Humanitarian Managers WG, Advocacy WG (ad hoc), Development WG, Finance WG, Logistics WG, HR WG and Government Engagement Committee (Ad hoc).
+These meetings allow for information exchange, serve as a platform for sharing ideas, challenges and also for tasking the Forum secretariat to follow-up issues affecting its members.